cch3n/Capstone_Final/README.md

 # Capstone_Final, HR_Analysis Predicting If an Employee Will Quit
 The materials in this repository were created for the Springboard course, Introduction to Data Science.
 The analysis uses simulated data found at https://www.kaggle.com/ludobenistant/hr-analytics.
+Output included:
+  * Abstract: A summary of findings from our analysis.
+  * Slide Deck: A generalized step by step of our analysis.
+  * Final PDF: A detailed write up of our analysis.
 # Capstone Project: Predicting If an Employee Will Quit
 The project examines whether or not employees will quit their jobs based off of data collected by the HR department.
 # Data Set